-Day 14: El Tatio
+Day 14: El Tatio Meals: B

-Meals: B

-Rise early and travel for around 2 hours deeper into the Atacama to visit El Tatio Geysers, set within a ring of volcanoes.
-Here, there are about 80 lively geysers and fumaroles, which are at best during sunrise.
+Rise early and travel for around 2 hours deeper into the Atacama to visit El Tatio Geysers.
+Set within a ring of volcanoes, there are about 80 lively geysers and fumaroles, which are at best at sunrise.